Allegheny-Computer-Science-600-F2017/cs600-F2017-project3-starter/README.md

 TASK LIST:

-  * Use cp -rf *.* to copy all of the files and directories in this repository to the starter repository for this assignment
-  * Change into the directory for the starer repository
-  * Update the header (e.g., #) to only give the name of the assignment
   * Update the first paragraph to include the commented-out content
   * Change the link in the # Problems section to point to this lab's starter
   * Create the assignment in the GitHub Classroom, noting the URL
   * Test the assignment by accepting it with your own GitHub account
   * Check to ensure that your GitHub repository is created correctly
   * Share the assignment link with all of the students using email or Slack

+NOTE:

+  * For projects in CMPSC 600, the course instructor only creates starter repositories since there is no expected "solution" for the project
+  * This project is a status update so it uses the corresponding template

 PROBLEMS?